NeilCorteen/Lab_Web_Scraping/README.md

 An example of using an API functions from Spotify and then collating the information in a dataframe can can be seen here:

+The main websites used were:
+- www.billboard.com
+- www.spotify.com
+- www.imdb.com

 ### A full outline of the exercise:
 Business goal: